dojo/dijit-themes/README.md

 This theme is currently in **development**.
 Contributions welcome.

 Run `grunt flat` to compile CSS and open Flat Theme's test application for development.
-The Flat Theme Test app does not require the dependencies and can be run as is with any web server.

 To use Flat Theme right away simply copy the `flat` directory and its contents to a location in your app, add/import `flat.css` and add `class="flat"` to the body tag.